Sigumaa/tetris/README.md

 tetris (for Windows)
 ====================
+This game allows you to display the block placement location, hold the block, and a list of upcoming blocks.
-This is a simple tetris game for Windows.
-It is written in Golang and Windows API.
+It is a simple yet fun implementation of Tetris using golang and the Windows API.

 Demo :D
 ----